ymhaah/TRAIN-FEM_bookmark/README.md

 > Start at: May 25, 2022

-### Project Description
+## Project Description
 This is a solution to the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
+FrontendMentor is a platform where developers can improve their front-end skills by building real projects and receiving feedback from the community.

+### the project
 Your Simple Bookmark Solution!
 Effortlessly organize your favorite websites with QuickMarks, offering a streamlined and user-friendly bookmark management experience.
 Swiftly categorize and retrieve your bookmarks, ensuring easy access to your go-to sites.
 Simplify your online life with QuickMarks – the essential tool for efficient web navigation.